kitspace/awesome-electronics/README.md

 - [gEDA](http://geda-project.org) - Another open source package, good for people that like scripting and makefiles, Linux and BSD only.
 - [DipTrace](https://diptrace.com) - Quality Schematic Capture and PCB Design software with (pin and signal layer restricted) free version.
 - [LibrePCB](https://librepcb.org/) - A new, powerful and intuitive EDA tool for everyone, cross-platform and GNU GPLv3.
+- [Horizon EDA](https://github.com/horizon-eda/horizon) - A free and open source EDA tool with the focus on shortcut operation.

 ## CAD Specific